Trump vs Fauci: President and doctor spar over unproven drug

 “The information that you’re referring to specifically is anecdotal,” Fauci added firmly.
 “It was not done in a controlled clinical trial, so you really can’t make any definitive statement about it.”

-He went on to explain that the Food and Drug Administration is looking for a way to make the drug available to patients for emergency use, but in a manner that gives the government data about whether it’s safe and effective.
+He went on to explain that the Food and Drug Administration is looking for a way to make the drug available for emergency use, but in a manner that gives the government data about whether it’s safe and effective.
 Fauci is director of the National Institute of Allergy and Infectious Diseases at NIH and in more than 30 years has handled HIV, SARS, MERS, Ebola and now the new coronavirus.

 Currently, there is no medicine specifically approved for treating COVID-19.